-Here are some products expected to be affected by supply chain shortages and heavy consumer demand over the next several months.
+Here are some products expected to be affected by supply chain shortages, labor shortages and heavy consumer demand over the next several months.

 But first, don’t give in to the temptation of panic buying.
 Artificial demand can create supply chain disruption — think the great toilet paper shortage of 2020.